 - God Is Evil: Pearly suggests that this is the reason why there's so much suffering in the world by way of taunting Peter after Beverly's death — that God likes to watch the endless, doomed struggle of good versus evil.

 - Improbable Age: Peter meets Beverly's young sister Willa in 1915, when she's about six years old.
 They meet again in 2014, with Willa being played by 90-year-old Eva Marie Saint (and very much not looking her actor's age); this despite the fact that she must be well over one hundred years old by this point.

 - Market-Based Title: The film was released as A New York Winter's Tale in the UK, presumably so audiences wouldn't confuse it with the Shakespeare play.
 The movie tie-in edition of the novel has also been released under this title.

-- Mind Screw: The plot is amazingly complicated, and any reviewer attempting to explain it tends to come across as insane.
+- Mind Screw: The plot is amazingly complicated, and any reviewer attempting to explain it (either book or film) tends to come across as insane.

 - Noodle Incident: What happened the last time Pearly was allowed out of the city.

 - Satan: Turns out to be The Judge, whom Pearly also addresses as either "Lucifer" or "Lu."

 - Time Skip: Following Beverly's death, the movie skips forward ninety-nine years.